DollarAkshay/C-and-CPP-Programs/README.md

 C and C++ Programs
 ==================

-This repository contains all my C/C++ programs I have written over the years.
+This repository contains most of my C/C++ programs I have written over the years.

 * <h4> 2nd Semester Programs</h4>
  Contains the basic beginner programs in C.